 All communication is carried out using the 4-line interface for either Master or Slave Mode.
 The CSEN bit in the SIMC2 register controls the overall function of the SPI interface.
 Setting this bit high will enable the SPI interface by allowing the $\overline{SCS}$ line to be active, which can then be used to control the SPI interface.
 If the CSEN bit is low, the SPI interface will be disabled and the $\overline{SCS}$ line will be an I/O pin or the other functions and can therefore not be used for control of the SPI interface.
-If the CSEN bit and the SIMEN bit in the SIMC0 are set high, this will place the SDI line in a floating condition and the SDO line high.
+If the SIMEN bit in the SIMC0 are set high, this will place the SDI line in a floating condition and the SDO line high.
 If in Master Mode the SCK line will be either high or low depending upon the clock polarity selection bit CKPOLB in the SIMC2 register.
 If in Slave Mode the SCK line will be in a floating condition.
 If the SIMEN bit is low, then the bus will be disabled and $\overline{SCS}$ , SDI, SDO and SCK will all become I/O pins or the other functions.
 In the Master Mode the Master will always generate the clock signal.
 The clock and data transmission will be initiated after data has been written into the SIMD register.
-In the Slave Mode, the clock signal will be received from an external master devices for both data transmission and reception.
+In the Slave Mode, the clock signal will be received from an external master device for both data transmission and reception.
 The following sequences show the order to be followed for data transfer in both Master and Slave Mode:

-Master Mode:
+Master Mode

-- Step 1

 Select the SPI Master mode and clock source using the SIM2~SIM0 bits in the SIMC0 control register

-- Step 2

-Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Slave devices.
+Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Slave device.

-- Step 3

 Setup the SIMEN bit in the SIMC0 control register to enable the SPI interface.

-- Step 4

 For write operations: write the data to the SIMD register, which will actually place the data into the TXRX buffer.
-Then use the SCK and SCS lines to output the data.
-After this, go to step 5.
+Then use the SCK and $\overline{\text{SCS}}$ lines to output the data.
+After this, go to step5.
 For read operations: the data transferred in on the SDI line will be stored in the TXRX buffer until all the data has been received at which point it will be latched into the SIMD register.

-- Step 5

 Check the WCOL bit if set high then a collision error has occurred so return to step 4.
 If equal to zero then go to the following step.

-- Step 6

 Check the TRF bit or wait for a SPI serial bus interrupt.

-- Step 7

 Read data from the SIMD register.

-- Step 8 Clear TRF.
+- Step 8

-- Step 9
+- Clear TRF. • Step 9

-Go to step 4.
+- Go to step 4.

-Slave Mode:
+Slave Mode

-Step 1 Select the SPI Slave mode using the SIM2~SIM0 bits in the SIMC0 control register
+Select the SPI Slave mode using the SIM2~SIM0 bits in the SIMC0 control register

-Step 2 Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Master devices.
+Setup the CSEN bit and setup the MLS bit to choose if the data is MSB or LSB first, this setting must be the same with the Master device.

-- Step 3 Setup the SIMEN bit in the SIMC0 control register to enable the SPI interface. - Step 4 For write operations: write the data to the SIMD register, which will actually place the data into the TXRX buffer.
-Then wait for the master clock SCK and SCS signal.
+Setup the SIMEN bit in the SIMC0 control register to enable the SPI interface.

+For write operations: write the data to the SIMD register, which will actually place the data into the TXRX buffer.
+Then wait for the master clock SCK and $\overline{\text{SCS}}$ signal.
 After this, go to step5.
+For read operations: the data transferred in on the SDI line will be stored in the TXRX buffer until all the data has been received at which point it will be latched into the SIMD register.